Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

                         Any line matching this pattern (case-insensitive) will count as a critical.
 Can be specified multiple times.
   --critical-regex CRIT_REGEX
-                        Any line matching this python regex (case-insensitive) will count as a critical.
+                        Any line matching this Python regex (case-insensitive) will count as a critical.
 Can be specified multiple times.
   --disable-pseudo-terminal